Updated for 2022

 Even if your life right now is pretty good, is that the life you want in five years?

 If you want something dramatically different — or just to fit some travel in there somewhere — you will need to break out of what might even be a profitable and comfortable situation.
-If you are doing a job just for the money (and a line on a resume (see Bullish: Basing Your Career on a Resume is Like Competing in a Brothel Lineup), then you’re unlikely to end up anywhere very different from where you are now.
+If you are doing a job just for the money, or to move up in rank at doing the thing you’re doing right now, then you’re unlikely to end up anywhere very different from where you are now.

 I have taken two entire months off from work and my life in New York — January 2009 and January 2011.
 Okay, well, I still did quite a lot of work, but it makes a difference whether you do that work in an office, in your desk chair, or in a cafe that keeps bringing you espresso and empanadas.